 Chrisman activities director Dan Ogle, who had two sons (junior quarterback Gannon and sophomore tight end/defensive end Gannon) on Crutcher’s team this season, said it’s very sad and with disappointment that Crutcher stepped down.

-Page 2 of 2 - “I think John had made great strides, put together a good program and put together a good group of coaches,” Ogle said.
+“I think John had made great strides, put together a good program and put together a good group of coaches,” Ogle said.
 “He was disappointed, obviously, in the end result, but I really believe John to be a class act who ran a class program.
 Whatever he decides to do in the future, I’m sure he will be successful.”

 Crutcher said he certainly isn’t ruling out a return to coaching in near or distant future, and he couldn’t say for certain if he’ll still be teaching at Chrisman next August.